Wayne Goodwin: NC Democratic Party Chair

-He was a candidate for re-election to his post in 2016.
-After very narrowly losing the general election, Goodwin announced that he would run for chairman of the North Carolina Democratic Party.
+Goodwin was a candidate for re-election to the position of Insurance Commissioner in 2016.
+After narrowly losing the general election, Goodwin announced that he would run for chairman of the North Carolina Democratic Party.
 With the support of 92% of ballots cast, he was elected to lead the state party on Feb.
 11, 2017.
 Two years later, in January 2019, Goodwin won unanimous re-election to a second term as chairman of the North Carolina Democratic Party.
-After completing a customary second term, Goodwin chose to refrain from a third term soon after his wife died from cancer and he had two children to raise.
-His first vice chair, Bobbie Richardson, succeeded Goodwin as party chair.
+After completing a second term, Goodwin chose to not to seek a third after his wife died from cancer.
+First vice chair Bobbie Richardson succeeded Goodwin as party chair.

-During the global COVID pandemic and the unexpected final months of his wife’s life, he unsuccessfully sought a third (non-consecutive) term as insurance commissioner in the 2020 election.
+He unsuccessfully sought a third (non-consecutive) term as insurance commissioner in the 2020 election.

 DMV Commissioner

 In 2022, Goodwin was appointed commissioner of the North Carolina Division of Motor Vehicles.
 As commissioner, he lifted various restrictions for LGBT speech on vanity plates.
 Previously, vanity plates with LGBT content were not permitted by the Division.
 Under the direction of Goodwin, the DMV cracked down on racist and antisemitic vanity plates that had been approved due to creative spelling used to get around DMV restrictions.

 Goodwin has also made several changes as commissioner to streamline DMV service.
 He has implemented extended walk-in hours and extended business hours at several DMV locations, as well as expanded online services.
 He has also announced the introduction of DMV self-service kiosks in places such as pharmacies and grocery stores, allowing DMV customers to renew their license and registration while shopping for groceries or picking up prescriptions.

-In March 2025, Goodwin announced he would not seek re-appointment for his office, and was succeeded by Paul Tine on May 6, 2025.
+In February 2025, Goodwin announced he would step down, and was succeeded by Paul Tine on May 6, 2025.
 During his time as commissioner, Goodwin filled over 400 DMV vacancies across the state and decreased wait times by an average of 27 minutes.
 In his departure, Goodwin cited a lack of cooperation from the North Carolina General Assembly in implementing some of his proposed improvements, such as opening new offices and hiring additional staff.
 He stated, “In addition to ongoing DMV modernization projects and online initiatives launched or expanded on my watch, NC needs a DMV workforce that more proportionally reflects the explosive population growth of our State.
 NC has had well over 2.4 million *new* residents over 20 years but only [netted] 3 new offices...I have shared this fact publicly time and time again while underscoring that DMV is an essential service.”